 An L2S Workshop Proposal should include the items below and meet the formatting requirements.
-Writing guidelines and templates can be found at https://www.icdp-online.org/proposals/proposal-preparation/.
+Writing guidelines and templates can be found here.

-- An official ICDP Proposal Cover Sheet (available here), complete with an abstract of \leq 400 words, and a statement of the scientific objectives of \leq 250 words. - A main proposal document consisting of a maximum of 5,800 words, excluding references (A4 size, 11- or 12-point font, 2.5 cm margins, line spacing 1.5). - A standard 2-page Curriculum Vitae of all proponents listed in the cover sheet (please use the ICDP CV template available here). - If this is a revised workshop proposal, a clear response to previous review comments should be included in a cover letter.
+- An official ICDP Proposal Cover Sheet (available here), complete with an abstract of ≤ 400 words, and a statement of the scientific objectives of ≤ 250 words. - A main proposal document consisting of a maximum of 5,800 words, excluding references (A4 size, 11- or 12-point font, 2.5 cm margins, line spacing 1.5). - A list of proponents (maximum of 14, comprising a maximum of four Lead Proponents and a maximum of 10 Co-Proponents), specifying the name, affiliation, email address, and expertise of each proponent.
+Within the Lead Proponent team, the Principal Lead Proponent and Data Lead Proponent (i.e., the person who will be responsible for submission of site characterisation data at the Full Proposal stage) also need to be identified.

+A standard 2-page Curriculum Vitae of all proponents listed in the cover sheet (please use the ICDP CV template available here).

+• If this is a revised workshop proposal, a clear response to previous review comments should be included in a cover letter.